 Incredibly, nearly 80 percent of people addicted to heroin started first with prescription opioids.
 Only a small percentage of people on prescription drugs end up using heroin, but that small percentage is not a small number.
 With millions of people being prescribed prescription opioids in the United States, this cycle of addiction leads to thousands upon thousands of new heroin users in the past few years.

 Opioid analgesics are another way of saying prescription painkillers.
-Dr. Volkow means that prescription painkiller misuse opens the door to heroin abuse time and time again.
+Dr. Volkow means that prescription drug misuse opens the door to heroin abuse and other forms of opiate addiction time and time again.